mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 |      |       | LED   |       |         | 3.3V           |

-## Installation
+## Programs and Installation

-Details about the installation of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
+Details about the installation and configuration of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).

 - [USB_Test_Scan.ino](Arduino/USB_Test_Scan/USB_Test_Scan.ino)
   - Only used for testing, if there are mice and keyboards, that work with the library "ESP32-USB-Soft-Host".
 Only this library must be installed or copied.